arsxhy/.My-dotfiles/README.md

+# My-dotfiles
-# This is my first GitHub Repository
+## This is my first GitHub Repository
 This is my first GitHub Repository containing my dotfiles.
 The dotfiles include all the configuration for and from my GNU/Linux Desktop setup.
 You can use and clone this repo for your own use. e.g ricing your GNU/Linux distro.